harshyatishmishra/Java-8-Features/Java-8 Features.md

 ## **Lambda Expression**

 “LISP” is the first programming which uses Lambda Expression.
-The other languages which uses lambda expressions are:
+The other languages which use lambda expressions are:
 ```
 * C#.Net
 * C Objective